'Today would have been hard for her': Wife of Kiwi killed in Panama faces alleged murderers in court

 Derryn Culverwell had to attend both hearings.

-"Today would have been very hard for her," said Culverwell's sister, Derryn Hughes.
+"Today would have been very hard for her," said Alan Culverwell's sister, Derryn Hughes.

 "Especially discovering that one of the attackers was a minor, only 17, that would be quite upsetting."